 A median house price in California is estimated to be around $680,000, while the U..S median house price is only around $330,000.
 These prices in California were justified by the demand for housing of high-paying professionals.
 Nowadays, many jobs, especially in tech, are offered remotely, and some professionals choose to move away from expensive cities in search of more affordable living accommodations.

 California Housing Market

-Housing prices in California have seen a significant growth in the past decade.
-On average, the housing prices were increasing by 8.5% each year during the 2010s.
+Housing prices in California have seen significant growth in the past decade.
+On average, housing prices increased by 8.5% each year during the 2010s.
 During the same period, the US housing market has been appreciating by only 4.5%.
-As of 2020, an average single family house price per square foot was around $315 while the price per square foot in the US was around $122.
+As of 2020, the average single-family house price per square foot was around $315, while the price per square foot in the US was around $122.
 California’s housing market has been appreciating much more quickly than the US market partly because of the inflow of professionals working for large companies that established their operations in the state.

 The pandemic has shown that many jobs, especially in the tech industry, can be done remotely.
 Many employees of large tech companies started to prefer working from home rather than commuting to their workplaces every day.
 This lack of need to be present in one place every day also opened an opportunity for the workers to move outside of expensive cities in the search of more affordable and higher quality accommodations.